Three Things To Do When Your Period Comes (Again)

 I ask that you treat this loss as you would other important losses.
 Here are some ways to grieve when your period arrives again:

 1. Do something nourishing for yourself.
 Plan to take some time to be in the pain.
 If you're at work - go out to lunch, take a walk, sit near a tree, or wait until you get home and take a bath.
 The goal is not to take your mind off of it, but to let yourself truly acknowledge the loss.

 2. Tell someone about it.
 I hope that you a friend in the TTC world.
 Either online support, a real life friend, or your partner.
 I've also just heard about a fertility mentorship program that matches those with infertility that have similar struggles.
 You don't have to grieve alone.

 3. Write.
 When you're doing everything you can to conceive, every period represents your lost little boy or girl.
 Take some time to write to the child you want so badly.
 Speak kindly to yourself in your writing, acknowledging that infertility is one of the most stressful events a woman or couple can endure.

 Your willingness to enter into a relationship with a child is a scary thing to do.
 Practicing self-nourishment, connection to others, and journaling will help you build the skills now that will help you be the parent you want to be someday.
 Your future child is already coaching you.

-Allison Ramsey is a licensed professional counselor and fertility counseling specialist in the Asheville area.
-She’s a member of the American Society for Reproductive Medicine, and completed their certificate training in mental health counseling for infertility.
+Allison Ramsey is a licensed clinical mental health counselor and fertility counseling specialist seeing clients online throughout North Carolina, Washington State, and internationally.
+She’s a member of Resolve, The Infertility Association and the American Society for Reproductive Medicine.
 Contact her to start feeling better.